 - Mandatory Requirements (MR) are performance features that are essential to the Company's requirements, and an Offeror must satisfactorily propose all Mandatory Requirements in order to have its proposal considered responsive. - Target Requirements (TR-1, TR-2, or TR-3) are features, components, performance characteristics, or other properties that are important to the Company, but that will not result in a nonresponsive determination if omitted from a proposal.
 Target Requirements are prioritized by dash number.
+TR-1 is most desirable to the Company, while TR-2 is more desirable than TR-3. - Mandatory Options (MO) are features, components, performance characteristics, or upgrades whose availability as options to the Company are mandatory, and an Offeror must satisfactorily propose all MOs to have its proposal considered responsive.
+The

+Company may or may not elect to include such options in the resulting subcontract(s).
+Each proposed MO should appear as a separately identifiable item in an Offeror's proposal response.

-TR-1 is most desirable to the Company, while TR-2 is more desirable than TR-3. - Target Option Requirements (TO) are features, components, performance characteristics, or upgrades that are important to the Company, but that will not result in a nonresponsive determination if omitted from a proposal.
-Target Options add value to a proposal.
-Target Option responses will be considered as part of the proposal evaluation process; however, the Company may or may not elect to include Target Options in the resulting subcontract(s).
+• Technical Option Requirements (TO) are features, components, performance characteristics, or upgrades that are important to the Company, but that will not result in a nonresponsive determination if omitted from a proposal.
+Technical Options add value to a proposal.
+Technical Option responses will be considered as part of the proposal evaluation process; however, the Company may or may not elect to include Technical Options in the resulting subcontract(s).
 Each proposed TO should appear as a separately identifiable item in an Offeror's proposal response.

 The aggregate of MRs and TR-1s form a baseline system.
 TR-2s are goals that boost a baseline system, taken together as an aggregate of MRs, TR-1s and TR-2s, into a moderately useful system.
-TR-3s are stretch goals that boost a moderately useful system, taken together as an aggregate of MRs, TR-1s, TR-2s and TR-3s, into a highly useful system.
-Therefore, the ideal OLCF-6 system will meet or exceed all MRs, TR-1s, TR-2s and TR-3s.
+TR-3s are stretch goals that boost a moderately useful system, taken together as an aggregate of MRs, MOs, TR-1s, TR-2s and TR-3s, into a highly useful system.
+Therefore, the ideal OLCF-6 system will meet or exceed all MRs, MOs, TR-1s, TR-2s and TR-3s.
 Target Requirement responses will be considered as part of the proposal evaluation process.

 TOs provide alternative features, components, performance characteristics or system sizes that may be considered for technical and/or budgetary reasons.
-Target Options may also affect the Company's perspective of the ideal OLCF-6 system, depending on future budget considerations.
+Technical Options may also affect the Company's perspective of the ideal OLCF-6 system, depending on future budget considerations.